 3.1.
 Description of the Study

 The Eastern Cape Province is home to many small-scale crop and livestock farmers who are particularly vulnerable to the impacts of climate change, including increased temperatures, altered precipitation patterns, and more frequent extreme weather events.
-These changes pose significant challenges to agricultural production in the region, largely dependent on rain-fed agriculture.
+These changes pose significant challenges to agricultural production in the region, which is largely dependent on rain-fed agriculture.
 The Eastern Cape’s main feature is its spectacular coastline bordering the Indian Ocean.

 It covers an area of 168,966 km2 and has a population of 6,996,976.
-It is the secondlargest Province in South Africa by surface area and has the third-largest population [60–62].
+It is the second-largest Province in South Africa by surface area and has the third-largest population [60–62].
 The capital is Bhisho.
-Other major cities and towns include Port Elizabeth (Gqeberha), East
+Other major cities and towns include Port Elizabeth (Gqeberha), East.

 London, Makhanda (previously known as Grahamstown), Mthatha (previously Umtata), Graaf Reinet, Cradock, and Port St Johns.
 The Eastern Cape is one of South Africa’s poorest provinces, incorporating large areas of South Africa’s former homelands.
 The Eastern Cape is divided into two metropolitan municipalities (Buffalo City Metropolitan Municipality and Nelson Mandela Bay Metropolitan Municipality) and six districts subdivided into 31 local municipalities.

 The Province has good climatic conditions, which are favorable for agricultural activities.
-The climate is hot in summer, with an average of 26 degrees Celcius, and winter temperatures average 13 degrees Celcius.
+The climate is hot in the summer, with an average of 26 degrees Celcius, and winter temperatures average 13 degrees Celcius.
 The average rainfall in summer is 1000 mm, and in winter, it is 400 mm.
 These climate conditions favor any agricultural activities, and as a result, the Province is known for its livestock production, vegetable and crop production, and citrus production.
 Most agricultural activities are dominated by smallholder farmers who practice for market and home consumption as this is their primary source of livelihood (Figure 2).